consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     // signed checkpoint for its propagation.
 This function performs all the
     // subnet-specific checks required for the final commitment of the
     // checkpoint in the SCA (e.g. in the reference implementation of
-    // the SubnetActor, SubmitCheckpoints waits for 2/3 of the validators
+    // the SubnetActor, SubmitCheckpoints waits for more than 2/3 of the validators
     // to sign a valid checkpoint to propagate it to the SCA).
     //
     // This function must propagate a `CommitChildCheckpoint` message to the SCA